 How much does it cost to build an MVP?

 The inevitable question of costs is one of the primary considerations for MVP owners.
-We at Orangesoft have delivered a range of MVP projects across industries and know firsthand that estimates always vary.
+We at Orangesoft have delivered over 300 projects across industries and know firsthand that estimates always vary.

 The cost of creating an MVP depends on the app's complexity, the number of platforms and features, the development timeline, and other cost drivers.
 Let’s estimate an MVP using one of our projects, a workout app, as an example.